Rohingya people: Religion

 Due to the fact that members of Burma's Rohingya Muslim population are not considered citizens of the country, they are not protected against discrimination by the Burmese government.
 Therefore, concerns exist with regard to the community's lack of religious freedom, especially in the legal and political sphere.

 The overwhelming majority of Rohingya people practice Islam, including a blend of Sunni Islam and Sufism.
 Significant minorities of the Rohingya practice Hinduism and Christianity.
 The government restricts their educational opportunities; as a result, many pursue fundamental Islamic studies as their only option.
 Mosques and madrasas are present in most villages.
 Traditionally, men pray in congregations and women pray at home.

+Many Rohingya Hindus reject the "Rohingya" label and identify themselves as "Chittagonian" or "Burmese Hindus" to distance themselves from Rohingya Muslims.
+They wear bindis and armbands to distinguish themselves.
+Unlike Muslim refugees, some Hindus express willingness to return to Myanmar without citizenship believing they would be safe.

 Muslims have often faced obstacles and struggled to practice their religion in the same way as other individuals in Burma.
 These struggles have manifested themselves in the form of difficulty in receiving approval for the construction of places of worship, whether they be informal or formal.
 In the past, they have also been arrested for teaching and practising their religious beliefs.